Why study International Business Communication in Nijmegen?

 In the second and third year of the IBC Bachelor’s programme, you will specialise more and take more advanced courses in the field of intercultural and international (business) communication.
 The language of instruction for your core curriculum courses will be English, but you will also take some practical and research-based language-specific courses in the foreign language of your choice (English, French, German or Spanish).
 In the third year, many Bachelor's in IBC students spend a semester abroad to improve their foreign-language proficiency and to gain more insights into the culture of the foreign language.
 Many students choose to do an internship with a national or international organisation.
 You will complete your Bachelor's in IBC degree with a thesis.
 For this thesis you will carry out a research project under the supervision of one of our lecturers.

-If you have completed, or are about to complete a study programme abroad, then your diploma will be assessed on an individual basis in order to determine whether your previous education allows for admission.
-Should your diploma allow for admission, then you could be directly admissible or additional conditions may apply (such as language requirements, an interview or proof of sufficient education in mathematics).
+Your diploma will be assessed on an individual basis in order to determine whether your previous education allows for admission.
+Should your diploma allow for admission, then you could be directly admissible or additional conditions may apply .

 The Radboud Scholarship Programme offers a select number of talented prospective non-EU/EEA students the opportunity to receive a scholarship to pursue a Bachelor's degree at Radboud University.
 The Radboud Scholarship Programme is very selective and is only intended for talented students who have obtained outstanding study results and are highly motivated to pursue a Bachelor's degree at Radboud University.